-- UN Military Engineer Units are under the Operational Control (OPCON) of the Force Commander / Head of Military Component - The Force Commander / Head of Military Component is further authorised to assign UN Military Engineer Unit elements under the UN Tactical Control of a designated commander for specific purposes and periods - UN Tactical Control includes the detailed and local direction and control of movement or manoeuvres necessary to accomplish an assigned mission or specific tasks
+TPTs are under the Operational Control of the Force Commander/Head of Military Component.
+In accordance with the DPKO/DFS Policy on Authority, Command and Control, UN Operational Control includes the authority to assign separate tasks to subordinate units of a contingent as required by the Mission's operational necessities, in consultation with the Contingent Commander, and as approved by the Underof Secretary-General, Department Peacekeeping Operations.
+The Force Commander/Head of Military Component is authorized to assign military units under Tactical Control of a designated commander for specific purposes and periods.
+UN Tactical Control includes the detailed and local direction and control of movement or manoeuvers necessary to accomplish an assigned mission or specific tasks.